 While our standalone derivatives are recorded as derivative assets or derivative liabilities, our derivatives embedded in our structured note deposit liabilities or deposit liabilities designated at FVTPL are recorded within deposits and other liabilities.
 The determination of the fair value of certain Level 3 embedded derivatives and certain standalone derivatives requires significant assumptions and judgment to be applied to both the inputs and the valuation techniques employed.
 These derivatives are sensitive to long-dated market volatility and correlation inputs, which we consider to be non-observable.
 Market volatility is a measure of the anticipated future variability of a market price and is an important input for pricing options, which are inherent in many of our Level 3 derivatives.
 A higher market volatility generally results in a higher option price, with all else held constant, due to the higher probability of obtaining a greater return from the option, and results in an increase in the fair value of our Level 3 derivatives.
 Correlation inputs are used to value those derivatives where the payout is dependent upon more than one market price.
 For example, the payout of an equity basket option is based upon the performance of a basket of stocks, and the interrelationships between the price movements of those stocks.
-A positive correlation implies that two inputs tend to change the fair value in the same direction, while a negative correlation implies that two inputs tend to change the fair value in the same direction, while a negative correlation implies that two inputs tend to change the fair value in the same direction could result in an increase or a decrease in the fair value of our Level 3 derivatives and embedded derivatives.
-By adjusting the non-observable inputs by reasonably alternative amounts, the fair value of our net Level 3 standalone derivatives and embedded derivatives would increase by \$149 million or decrease by \$142 million (2023: increase by \$195 million).
+A positive correlation implies that two inputs tend to change the fair value in the same direction, while a negative correlation implies that two inputs tend to change the fair value of our Level 3 derivatives and embedded derivatives.
+By adjusting the non-observable inputs by reasonably alternative amounts, the fair value of our net Level 3 derivatives and embedded derivatives would increase by \$149 million or decrease by \$142 million (2023: increase by \$195 million).